Download Careers360 App

 DM Neurology Admission Procedure

-For admission to a college that provides DM Neurology, an applicant must take the NEET-SS exam or INI-CET exam.
-The admission procedure of the DM in Neurology course is listed below.
+For admission to a college that provides DM Neurology, an applicant must take the NEET-SS exam or the INI-CET exam.
+The admission procedure for the DM in Neurology course is listed below.

 DM Neurology Entrance Exams